 Louis Gitinywa is Senior partner at Kigali Attorneys Chamber, Rwanda and joined LAP in May 2021.
+He spoke with our Media Volunteer Emma Pomfret about his experience as an LAP member.

 How significant is social justice in your career?